 Google Drive provides up to 15GB of free cloud storage (though this is shared across all Google services including Gmail).
 But Drive isn’t just a higher capacity Dropbox - as well as storage and syncing you can also use the free web apps to create and edit documents, spreadsheets, tables, forms and presentations.

 Ostensibly, Google Music is a Spotify competitor, offering unlimited streaming via web or mobile for a monthly fee.
-But its most compelling feature is unique and free: install the Music Manager application, point it toward a library of audio files and your music is uploaded to the cloud.
+But its most compelling feature is unique and free: install the Music Manager application, point it toward a library of audio files and your music is uploaded to the cloud for playback via web or app.

 It stores up to 50,000 tracks for no charge.
 Not only is this useful as a backup (albums or individual tracks can be downloaded again later) but you can build a personalised music streaming service which gives access to your favourite tunes anywhere, anytime.
 Music can also be synced to mobile devices for offline play.